getsolus/solus-site.github.io/content/blog/2015/05/2015-05-17-solus-operating-system-beta-2/index.md

 ##### Note on Virtualization:

 Please note that whilst virtualisation solutions such as VirtualBox or Qemu can indeed be useful for preliminary testing of Solus, they will suffer greatly degraded performance in comparison to a hardware install.
-This is because Solus is optimised for real hardware usage, and doesn't cut corners or accomadate for virtual scenarios.
+This is because Solus is optimised for real hardware usage, and doesn't cut corners or accommodate for virtual scenarios.
 As such the desktop itself requires 3D acceleration, which has been commonplace for a long time.
 Whilst running Solus in a virtual environment it will rely on software (CPU) rendering, as such you will see high CPU usage and degraded performance.
 This is in no way an indicator of performance on real hardware.